Simulating terahertz field-induced ferroelectricity in quantum paraelectric SrTiO$_3$

-Unlike other transition metal perovskite materials as BaTiO$_3$ and PbTiO$_3$, at low temperature SrTiO$_3$ does not show a paraeletric-to-ferroeletric phase transition~\cite{Shirane1952,Samara1971,Bellaiche2000,Guo2000,Miyasaka2003,Haeni2004,Fennie2006,Lee2010,Muller:1979je,Zhong1995,Shin2021}.
-The origin of this phenomenon lies in the potential energy surface of SrTiO$_3$ along the ferroeletric soft (FES) mode, which has a shallow double-well potential at the low temperature~\cite{Muller:1979je,Zhong1995,Shin2021}.
+Unlike other transition metal perovskite materials such as BaTiO$_3$ and PbTiO$_3$, at low-temperature SrTiO$_3$ does not show a paraelectric-to-ferroelectric phase transition~\cite{Shirane1952,Samara1971,Bellaiche2000,Guo2000,Miyasaka2003,Haeni2004,Fennie2006,Lee2010,Muller:1979je,Zhong1995,Shin2021}.
+The origin of this phenomenon lies in the potential energy surface of SrTiO$_3$ which along the ferroelectric soft (FES) mode is characterized by a shallow double-well potential at low temperature ~\cite{Muller:1979je,Zhong1995,Shin2021}.
 Despite classically favoring a ferroelectric phase, SrTiO$_3$ remains in the high symmetry phase due to nuclear quantum fluctuations~\cite{Zhong1995,Shin2021}.
 The corresponding low-temperature phase of SrTiO$_3$ is therefore a quantum paraelectric phase.
-Recent first-principles calculations revealed that both quantum fluctuation and the nonlinear interaction between the FES mode and lattice strain are required to describe the quantum paraeletric phase in SrTiO$_3$~\cite{Shin2021}.
-The inclusion of these effects enables to computationally reproduce temperature dependent properties, such as the energy of the FES mode and the dielectric constant~\cite{Shin2021,Muller:1979je}.
-Relying on such a first principles description, an optically stabilized ferroeletric ground state of SrTiO$_3$ in a cavity has been theoretically demonstrated~\cite{Simone2021}.
+Recent first-principles calculations revealed that quantum fluctuations and the nonlinear interaction between the FES mode and lattice strain are required to describe the quantum paraelectric phase in SrTiO$_3$~\cite{Shin2021}.
+With these effects, the computational treatment is capable of reproducing temperature-dependent properties, such as the energy of the FES mode and the dielectric constant~\cite{Shin2021,Muller:1979je}.
+Relying on such a first-principles description, an optically stabilized ferroelectric ground state of SrTiO$_3$ in a cavity has been theoretically demonstrated~\cite{Simone2021}.